 Lucideon Publishes New White Paper on Hip and Knee Wear Testing

-Lucideon has published a new white paper titled ‘Hip and Knee Wear Testing – what the Standards don’t tell you’.
+Lucideon, the international materials technology company, has published a new white paper titled ‘Hip and Knee Wear Testing – what the Standards don’t tell you’.
 The white paper highlights areas of hip and knee implant wear testing that remain somewhat ambiguous within ISO standardization, and aims to give manufacturers an understanding of the kinds of pre-clinical work they may wish to undertake, along with justifications for regulatory submissions.

 ISO standards provide a number of well detailed testing procedures for wear testing implants under loading, but for less typical requirements the standards are not always clear.
 The white paper, written by Ramiro Ramirez, Wear Test Engineer, Lucideon, provides examples of scenarios where non-standard testing may need to be performed.
 All testing must be detailed and justified for regulatory submission, a point that is taken into consideration within the paper.